 1 ETL/ELT

 Extract, transform, load (ETL) or extract, load, and transform (ELT) tools ingest information from the source systems and process it until it’s suitable for permanent storage.
-It’s one of the core elements for enterprise-grade analytics because companies have to rely on numerous data sources with different data types, models, and information generation speeds.
+Since companies typically have numerous data sources with different data types, models, and information generation speeds, ETL/ELT is one of the core elements for enterprise-grade analytics.

 2 Staging area